trothr/blog/truth.cowboy/2019/07/well-done-gene.md

 # Well Done, Gene

 Tomorrow we're burying my father-in-law.
+His name is Gene.

 Just after his 87th birthday he started to have heart trouble.
 Got a new valve.
 That went great!
 But then a stroke hit him.
 Five days ago, we stood around as he left us.

+And now family have gathered from several states, some quite far away.
+He was very much loved.

 ## Corono Discharge and Aircraft Markers